MPAX: Mathematical Programming in JAX

 \subsection{Batched solving}

-MPAX supports efficient batch-solving of instances with identical shapes on a single accelerator, such as a GPU or TPU, through automatic vectorization.
-Specifically, it transforms each primitive operation into its batched equivalent using predefined batching rules.
-For example, a vector-vector multiplication can be transformed into a matrix-vector multiplication, allowing multiple operations to be executed in parallel within a single batched computation.
-This abstraction eliminates the need for explicit for-loops, reducing computational overhead and fully utilizing modern hardware’s parallel processing capabilities.
-By solving multiple instances simultaneously, MPAX aligns with the batched computation paradigm commonly used in neural network training, where batch processing enhances both efficiency and scalability.
-This makes MPAX particularly effective for applications requiring the simultaneous solution of numerous similar optimization problems.
+MPAX supports efficient batch-solving of LP/QP instances with identical shapes on a single accelerator, such as a GPU or TPU, through JAX's automatic vectorization transformation (\texttt{vmap}).
+When multiple LP/QP instances must be solved simultaneously, a traditional solver would process them sequentially, handling one instance at a time.
+In contrast, MPAX performs true batch solving by stacking problem data along a leading batch dimension and relying on JAX’s batching rules to lift each primitive operation into its batched equivalent.
+For example, multiple vector-vector multiplications can be transformed into a matrix-vector multiplication, allowing multiple operations to be executed in parallel within a single batched computation.
+This capability is particularly critical for GPUs and TPUs, as solving a single small-to-medium scale instance often fails to saturate the device's massive computational capacity.
+By processing batches, MPAX maximizes hardware occupancy and throughput, and eliminates the need for explicit for-loops, reducing Python interpreter overhead.
+Consequently, it unlocks the capability for massive parallelism in advanced applications, such as decomposition methods for block-angular structure instances~\cite{rahmaniani2017benders}, batch training in end-to-end decision making~\cite{amos2017optnet}, strong branching in mixed-integer programming~\cite{dey2024theoretical}, and optimization-based bound tightening in global optimization~\cite{gleixner2017three}.